jarjlol/Project-Kratos-Autonomous-Induction/README.md

   ```
   git submodule update --init --recursive
   ```
-- If you have permission issues, ensure you have invited the admin and that they have accepted the invitation.
+- If you encounter issues with GitHub authentication, ensure you are using a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instead of your password.
 ---

 **Thank you!
 Wishing you the best of luck on your inductions!**